jacobboesch/EscapeRoom/README.md

 This program is designed to allow people to play an escape room virtually.

+Here's the tutorial on how to make your own escape rooms using this program: https://youtu.be/P7TJX889G-0

 To run the program create a folder named dist in the website folder.